-10 Alaska Department of Labor 2018 Employment & Wage data; 2018 (latest available) US Census Nonemployer.
+&lt;sup>11 Alaska Department of Labor 2019 Employment & Wage data; 2018 (latest available) US Census Nonemployer.
+2019 data for peak seafood processing jobs and wages are Rain Coast Data estimates.

-Total Volume and Value of Wrangell Seafood11
+Total Volume and Value of Wrangell Seafood

 By pounds, two-thirds of the Wrangell fishery is salmon.
 On average salmon made up 66% of total pounds caught over the past 10 years, primarily Chum salmon.
 By value, salmon make up approximately two-fifths (43%) of total fishery value over the last decade.
 More than one-third, 37% of the total Wrangell harvest value is Dungeness crab.
 Halibut and King salmon make up 6% of pounds landed, and 17% of the total harvest value, on average.
 Pink salmon, which has a very cyclical return, are much less prevalent in Wrangell than the region as a whole.